-- Decoding is the ability to apply your knowledge of letter-sound relationships, including knowledge of letter patterns, to correctly pronounce written words.
+- Decoding is the ability to apply your knowledge of letter-sound relationships, including knowledge of letter patterns, to pronounce written words correctly.

 - Reading fluency requires effective word recognition skills.
 Word recognition is the ability to recognize whole words instantly by sight without sounding them out.

 - Reading comprehension refers to a reader’s ability to successfully interpret a text and connect the ideas in the text to their background knowledge.
 Because they have difficulty with decoding and fluency, students with dyslexia typically score low on reading comprehension tests.

 - Vocabulary knowledge is one of the most significant contributors to reading comprehension.
 Research suggests that vocabulary knowledge contributes 50 percent to 60 percent of the variance in reading comprehension outcomes.